July 13-25, 2014

 The Summer Scholars Academy is a two-week summer academy for high school students who have completed their freshman year.
 Students enroll in two one-credit-hour courses, chosen from a list of courses submitted by faculty members and approved by TLU departments and colleges.
 Each course has 2 ½ contact hours per day.
 There will be a break in the morning, a break for lunch, and a break in the afternoon.
 The purpose of the academy is to showcase the TLU experience through coursework, contact with outstanding faculty, and exposure to the campus.

 SSA 2014 will run July 13-25.
 Scholars will arrive on campus on Sunday, July 13, move into their residence halls, and attend an opening convocation and reception, at which time they will meet the academy faculty and staff.
 Classes will begin Monday, July 14 and end on Friday, July 25.
 Closing activities will be held on Friday, following the last class period.

 YOU, that’s who!
 All students who have completed at least their freshman year in high school and have not yet graduated high school and meet the following criteria:

 - Have successfully taken the PSAT and/or rank in the top half of their class

 - Receive a strong recommendation from a teacher or guidance counselor

-Tuition, room, board, books, and all associated activity fees and materials costs are included in the price of $1400.
+Deposit, tuition, room, board, books, and all associated activity fees and materials costs are included in the price of $1,400 for the two-week academy for resident scholars.
+New in 2014, scholars living within a 25-mile radius of TLU may choose to commute.
+Deposit, tuition, meals, books, and all associated activity fees and materials costs are included in the price of $950 for commuter scholars.
 A $100 deposit must accompany your application.
-The remaining balance is due by July 2.
+The remaining balance is due by July 1.
 Need-based financial aid is available.
 To apply for financial aid please submit the Financial Aid Request Form

 1. Apply for admission by submitting the Online Application